abpio/abp-commercial-docs/en/migrating-from-open-source.md

     }
 ```

-> **Note:** In the startup templates of ABP Commercial, beside these configurations, there are some additional configurations, such as [configuring impersonation](modules/account/impersonation.md), [configuring external providers](https://docs.abp.io/en/abp/latest/Modules/Account#configure-the-provider) and configuring health checks.
-These configurations are optional, and for the sake of the simplicity, in this documentation, we did not mention them.
-You can apply the related configurations by checking the related documentations and from the default startup templates.
+> **Note:** In the startup templates of ABP Commercial, besides these configurations, there are some additional configurations, such as [configuring impersonation](modules/account/impersonation.md), [configuring external providers](https://docs.abp.io/en/abp/latest/Modules/Account#configure-the-provider), and configuring health checks.
+These configurations are optional, and for the sake of simplicity, in this documentation, we did not mention them.
+You can apply the related configurations by checking the related documentation and from the default startup templates.

 Update the namespaces in the `BookStoreMenuContributor` file as follows: